alestrunda/serverless-github/README.md

 ## Deploy

-`serverless deploy` deploys functions to the service provider.
+`serverless deploy` deploys functions to the service provider - AWS.